Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Anthony DeSclafani (3-1) to the mound for his seventh start this season.
+- Logan Webb (2-5) will take the mound for the Giants, his eighth start of the season.

-- DeSclafani has pitched five or more innings in six straight games and will look to extend that streak.
+- Webb has pitched five or more innings in seven straight games and will look to extend that streak.

 |Opponent